alihusnain4190/be-food/Readme.md

 # Background

-I am going to build a API for my food app.Which i will use in my front end app.I am following MVC pattren for this app.
+I am going to build an API for my food app.Which i will use in my front end app.I am following MVC pattren for this app.

-For database i am using POSTtgresQL and using Knex query builder http://knexjs.org/
+For database i am using POSTtgresQL and for sql i used Knex query builder http://knexjs.org/
 ---

 # Tools and tech

-i am using Node Express framework, JEST,Knex,POSTgresQL.
+i am using Node Express framework, JEST ,supertest , Knex, POSTgresQL, axios.

 ---